-- 22.1 To declare the following 2023 MSA Northern Regions Off Road Car Racing Category Champions in the following categories: - a) Special Vehicle Category Champion Driver and Navigator - b) Production Vehicle Category Champion Driver and Navigator - c) FIA Category Champion Driver and Navigator - 22.2 To declare the following 2023 MSA Northern Regions Off Road Car Racing Class Champions: - a) Special Vehicle Category Classes winning drivers and navigators in classes A, P, B & G - b) Production Vehicle Category Classes winning drivers and navigators in classes T, S, D, E & F - c) FIA Category winning driver and navigator.
-For purposes of the MSA Northern Regions Off Road Car Racing Championship FIA Classes T1+, FIA T1 and FIA T1.2 will run and be scored as one class - FIA Class - 22.3 For purposes of the MSA Northern Regions Off Road Car Racing Championship, Classic Off Road Vehicles, first raced in South Africa prior to the year 1999 will run as a club, non-championship, class.
+- 22.1 To declare the following 2024 MSA Northern Regions Off Road Car Racing Category Champions in the following categories: 22.1.1 Special Vehicle Category champion driver and navigator - 22.1.2 Production Vehicle Category champion driver and navigator - 22.1.3 Side by Side Vehicle Category champion driver and navigator - 22.1.4 FIA Category champion driver and navigator.
+For purposes of the MSA Northern Regions Off Road Car Racing Championship FIA Classes T1+, FIA T1 and FIA T1.2 will run and be scored as one category - FIA Vehicle Category - 22.2 To declare the following 2024 MSA Northern Regions Off Road Car Racing Class Champions: - 22.2.1 Special Vehicle Classes winning drivers and navigators in classes A, P, &B - 22.2.2 Production Vehicle Classes winning drivers and navigators in classes T, S, D, E & F For purposes of the MSA Northern Regions Off Road Car Racing Championship, Classic Off Road Vehicles, first raced in South Africa prior to the year 1999 will run as a club, non-championship, class.

-23. 2023 CHAMPIONSHIP SERIES
+23. 2024 CHAMPIONSHIP SERIES

-- 23.1 The 2023 Championship events are as listed in the MSA Calendar, or as amended by circular. - 23.2 Should fewer than four (4) events be run or scored the MSA Northern Regions Motorsport Committee reserves the right to withhold the declaration of champions.
+- 23.1 The 2024 Championship events are as listed in the MSA Calendar, or as amended by circular. - 23.2 Should fewer than four (4) events be run or scored the MSA Northern Regions Motorsport Committee reserves the right to withhold the declaration of champions.